joahnarose-data/Product-Sales-Analysis-Using-Power-BI-Version-2.0-/README.md

 ## Project Overview

-This project is an improved and visualized version of my previous SQL sales analysis project involving approximately **50,000 sales transactions** from a multichannel product dataset.
+This project is an improved and visualized version of my previous SQL sales analysis project involving approximately **50,000 sales transactions** from a **multichannel product dataset**.
 The project extends the previous analysis by transforming key findings into an interactive Power BI dashboard covering sales performance, products and customers, returns, sales channels, and operational activities.

 ## Objectives
 - Determine monthly sales revenue trends.